salmanbd100/full-stuck-software-engineer-guide/SystemDesign/Frontend/06-real-time.md

 ## Socket.IO

-High-level library built on WebSocket with fallbacks.
+Popular real-time library providing WebSocket-like API with automatic fallbacks and enhanced features like rooms and namespaces.

 ```javascript
 // Client